matrix-io/matrix-documentation/docs/matrix-os/index.md

 ### Using MATRIX Open System

 > MATRIX devices must be linked with your account to use MOS.
-See instructions for [Mobile App Bluetooth Pairing] (getting-started/pairing) or [Manual Installation & Registration](getting-started/installation/).
+If your MATRIX device starts with a pulsing blue light, MOS is installed and ready for [Bluetooth Pairing](getting-started/pairing).
+Otherwise, you can start from scratch with [Manual Installation & Registration](getting-started/installation/).

 MOS devices and applications can be managed and observed via the [MATRIX Dashboard](http://dash.matrix.one), or via mobile apps on Android and iOS.